astrodoo/pyds/README.md

 astrounit
 -----------
-* PURPOSE: briefly allocating the astrophysical constants to the module astropy.constants
+* PURPOSE: briefly reading the astrophysical constants in cgs units from the module astropy.constants

 See the folder 'ipynb' for the exercise